- Test your Carver Knowledge–Click here for education activities and fun facts about George Washington Carver.

 George Washington Carver Museum & Cultural Center–This museum and center are located in Austin, Texas.

-George Washington Carver Museum–Located in Dothan, Ala., this museum opened in 2012 to showcase contributions of African-Americans.
+George Washington Carver Museum–Located in Dothan, Ala., this museum showcases contributions of African-Americans.
 George Washington Carver is in the spotlight.